ngUpgraders/ng-forward/API.md

 }
 ```

-###### Transclusion

-Transclusion is always enabled.
-Just add `<ng-content></ng-content>` (converted to ng-transclude during pre-compilation) or `<ng-transclude></ng-tranclude>` to mark your transclusion point.

-###### Behind the Scenes

-At [bootstrap](#bootstrap) time, a call to `angular.directive` is made.
-Angular 1 directive properties are set as follows:

-- `template` is set via the @Component config template property (`templateUrl` can also be used)
-- `controller` is set to the class instance, but it not instantiated until after the link phase so that child directives are available in the DOM. `$scope`, `$element`, `$attrs`, and `$transclude` are injectable as locals.
-- `restrict` is set to 'E' since components must use tag-based selectors.
-- `controllerAs` is set to 'ctrl' but can be overridden if you prefer 'vm' or something else.
-Or you can set it to '$auto' which will set it to a camel-cased version of the selector.
-- `scope` and `bindToController`:
-    - If angular 1.3, inputs are set on an isolated `scope` and `bindToController` to `true`.
-    - If angular 1.4+, `scope` is set to an isolate scope with `{}` and inputs are set on `bindToController` object.
-- `transclude` is always set to `true`
-- `link` and `compile` are not set but you can optionally set them if needed via the decorator.
-- For each output we create a directive of `'(outputName)'` that is listening for a DOM event or rx event of the same name.
-- Ng-forward does not differentiate between the `providers`, `directives` or `pipes` config properties; they're all used to define dependencies for the bundle.
-However in Angular 2 their unique usage matters, so you should use the properties properly to ease migration to Angular 2.

 ## Component Life Cycle Hooks

 Life cycle hooks are methods added to a Component or Directive.
 If the hook is present then it will be fired at the designated time.
 Read about each hook and when and why you would use it.